 The structure of the FLC for the 2-DOF SA suspension system is shown in Fig. 2, the 'If Then' rule-base is then applied to describe the experts' knowledge.
-Fig. 2 is the 2-in-1-out FLC rule-base cloud which can drive the FLC inference mechanism.
+Fig. 2 is the 2in-1-out FLC rule-base cloud which can drive the FLC inference mechanism.
 The FLC rule-base is characterized by a set of linguistic description rules based on conceptual expertise which arises from typical human situational experience.
 The 2-in-1-out FLC rule-base for the ride comfort of the 2-DOF SA suspension system is given, which came from previous experience gained for the semi-active damping force control during body acceleration changes for ride comfort.
-Briefly, the main linguistic control rules are: 1) when the body acceleration increases, the SA damping force decreases.
+Briefly, the main linguistic control rules are: 1) when the body acceleration increases, the SA damping force increases; 2) Conversely, when the body acceleration decreases, the SA damping force decreases.

-Figure 1 also shows the rule-base 3D cloud map plot, which defines the relationship between 2 inputs of the error (E) and the change in error (EC) with 1 output of the semi-active control force (U).
+Figure 1also shows the rule-base 3D cloud map plot, which defines the relationship between 2 inputs of the error (E) and the change in error (EC) with 1 output of the semi-active control force (U).
 The full 2-in-1-out FLC rule-base is given in Table 1, which can map the FLC rule-base based on the inputs information of semi-active suspension body acceleration to the output control force.